-Butternut squash can help lower blood pressure and cholesterol as well as help prevent asthma through its large amounts of beta carotene.
-It’s wonderfully low in sugar (yet naturally sweet!) and is a great low sugar option for those with diabetes.
-So blend up this butternut squash smoothie and enjoy no sugar spike!
+Butternut squash can help lower blood pressure and cholesterol, as well as help prevent asthma through its large amounts of beta carotene.
+It's wonderfully low in sugar (yet naturally sweet!) and is a great low sugar option for those with diabetes.
+Blend up this butternut squash smoothie and enjoy no sugar spike!

 5 Warm Smoothie Recipes

-A chilly green smoothie might not be your breakfast of choice right now; I totally get it!
-So I created a few warm smoothie recipes to get you through the winter months:
+A chilly green smoothie might not be your breakfast of choice right now.
+I totally get it!
+I created a few warm smoothie recipes to get you through the winter months:

 - Butternut Squash Smoothie (recipe below)

-Honestly, you can take the chill out of most any smoothie by using room temp or fresh ingredients instead of frozen.
-If you’re using a high powered blender then the motor will warm up the smoothie if blended long enough.
+Honestly, you can take the chill out of almost any smoothie by using room temp or fresh ingredients instead of frozen.
+If you're using a high-powered blender then the motor will warm up the smoothie if blended long enough.

 - Blend spinach and water until smooth.

 - Add remaining ingredients and blend again until smooth.